Miglia Quadrato

 earned a reputation for providing a challenging

-from all over the United Kingdom (and even
+travelled from all over the United Kingdom (and

-further afield) to compete.
-The reputation of the
+even further afield) to compete.
+The reputation of

-event is spread by word of mouth – our regular
+the event was spread by word of mouth – our

-nature of the City means the numbers involved
+enthusiasm.
+The nature of the City meant the

-must be limited and ideally the event would see
+numbers involved must be limited and ideally the

-an entry of around a hundred teams.
-The family
+event would see an entry of around a hundred

-satisfaction is the entry of a few vintage or
+particular satisfaction was the entry of a few

-veteran vehicles (such as those from the Royal
+vintage or veteran vehicles (such as those from

 It is worth quoting the Motor Sports Association